ronki2304/WhiteCow/README.md

 - I like to mooh
 - Let's mooh it

+## disclaimer
+You use this tool at your own risk, You are the only one responsible for looses.

+# Process
+to complete
+## Supported Broker for trading :
+- BitFinex
+- Poloniex
 ## Installation
 ### Pre-requisite
+### IT
 - monocompile

+### Broker
+- For Poloniex you need to have an account with an api that have enable trading **and withdraw**
+- For Bitfinex you need to have an account with the [greenlane](https://www.bitfinex.com/withdraw/greenlane) enable
 ## Installation For Raspberry
 ```
 git clone https://github.com/ronki2304/WhiteCow.git